WinXP655/quickchat/README.md

 1. **Portable** - just 1 .exe file
 2. **Unicode Support** - any languages, any symbols.
 3. **QC/QCS Protocol**
-  - QC (QuickChat) - plaintext.
+  - QC (QuickChat) - plaintext, base protocol.
-  - QCS (QuickChat Obfuscated) - XOR obfuscation.
+  - QCS (QuickChat Obfuscated) - XOR obfuscation, virtual protocol on top of QC.
 4. **Logging** - save chat history and events.
 Only for Server, disabled by default.
 5. **Tiny Size** - just 150 KB.
 6. **Drag-and-Drop** - drag-and-drop any compatible text file and it will extract text instantly.